-- Sole Source: The specified product or service is only available for purchase through a single vendor. - Competitive: The specified product or service is available for purchase through more than one vendor e.g., dealers, distributors, resellers, authorized service providers.
+- Sole Source: The specified product or service is only available for purchase through a single vendor e.g., manufacturer, publisher, service provider.
+Examples of sole source proprietary purchases include a back issue of a magazine available from only the publisher and an educational conference available from only the conference sponsor. - Competitive: The specified product or service is available for purchase through more than one vendor e.g., dealers, distributors, resellers, authorized service providers.
+Examples of competitive proprietary purchases include brand-specific replacement parts for equipment available through multiple OEM-authorized dealers and software that a software publisher makes available to the public through several resellers.